peteroupc/peteroupc.github.io/exporand.md

 4. Call the **ExpMinus** algorithm with parameter _&mu;_ (using the _&mu;_ input coin), _b_ times.
 If a _&nu;_ input coin was created in step 3, run the same algorithm once, using the _&nu;_ input coin.
 If all these calls return 1, accept _f_.
 If _f_ is accepted this way, set _f_'s integer part to _k_, then optionally fill _f_ with uniform random digits as necessary to give its fractional part the desired number of digits (similarly to **FillGeometricBag**), then return _f_.
 5. If _f_ was not accepted by the previous step, go to step 2.

 > **Note**: A _bounded exponential_ random variate with rate ln(_x_) and bounded by _m_ has a similar algorithm to this one.
 Step 1 is changed to read as follows: "Do the following _m_ times or until a zero is generated, whichever happens first: 'Generate a number that is 1 with probability 1/_x_ and 0 otherwise'.
 Then set _k_ to the number of ones generated this way. (_k_ is a so-called bounded-geometric(1&minus;1/_x_, _m_) random variate, which an algorithm of Bringmann and Friedrich (2013)[^40] can generate as well.
-If _x_ is a power of 2, this can be implemented by generating blocks of _b_ unbiased random bits until a **non-zero** block of bits or _m_ blocks of bits are generated this way, whichever comes first, then setting _k_ to the number of **all-zero** blocks of bits generated this way.)
+If _x_ is a power of 2, this can be implemented by generating blocks of _b_ numbers that are each 1 or 0 with equal probability until a **non-zero** block of numbers or _m_ blocks of numbers are generated this way, whichever comes first, then setting _k_ to the number of **all-zero** blocks of numbers generated this way.)
 If _k_ is _m_, return _m_ (this _m_ is a constant, not a uniform PSRN; if the algorithm would otherwise return a uniform PSRN, it can return something else in order to distinguish this constant from a uniform PSRN)."
 Additionally, instead of generating a uniform(0,1) random variate in step 2, a uniform(0,_&mu;_) random variate can be generated instead, such as a uniform PSRN generated via **RandUniformFromReal**, to implement an exponential distribution bounded by _m_+_&mu;_ (where _&mu;_ is a real number greater than 0 and less than 1).

 The following generator for the **rate ln(2)** is a special case of the previous algorithm and is useful for generating a base-2 logarithm of a uniform(0,1) random variate.
 Unlike the similar algorithm of Ahrens and Dieter (1972)[^41], this one doesn't require a table of probability values.

 1. (Samples the integer part of the random variate.
 This will be geometrically distributed with parameter 1/2.)
-Generate unbiased random bits until a zero is generated this way.
+Generate numbers that are each 1 or 0 with equal probability until a zero is generated this way.
 Set _k_ to the number of ones generated this way.
 2. (The rest of the algorithm samples the fractional part.)
 Create _f_, a uniform PSRN with integer part 0 and a positive sign.
 3. Create an input coin that does the following: "Call **SampleGeometricBag** on _f_, then run the **algorithm for ln(1+_y_/_z_)** (given in "Bernoulli Factory Algorithms") with _y_/_z_ = 1/1.
 If both calls return 1, return 1.
 Otherwise, return 0."
 (This simulates the probability _&lambda;_ = _f_\*ln(2).)
 4. Run the **ExpMinus** algorithm with parameter _&lambda;_, using the input coin from the previous step.
 If the call returns 1, accept _f_.
 If _f_ is accepted this way, set _f_'s integer part to _k_, then optionally fill _f_ with uniform random digits as necessary to give its fractional part the desired number of digits (similarly to **FillGeometricBag**), then return _f_.